Skip navigation

 About

-Ling Chen is Assistant Professor at Johns Hopkins SAIS.
+Ling Chen is William L. Clayton Chair and Associate Professor at Johns Hopkins University School of Advanced International Studies (SAIS).
 She is also affiliated with the Agora Institute at JHU as a member of the Center for Economy and Society.
-Outside of SAIS, she was a Wilson China Fellow at the Woodrow Wilson Center and was also affiliated with the Fairbank Center for Chinese Studies at Harvard University as a Non-resident Associate.
+Outside of SAIS, she was a Wilson China Fellow at the Woodrow Wilson Center and was also a Non-resident Associate in the Fairbank Center for Chinese Studies at Harvard University.
 Before joining SAIS, she was a Shorenstein Postdoctoral Fellow at Stanford University and Rajawali Fellow at the Ash Center of Harvard Kennedy School.

 Chen’s research interests lie in political economy and state-business relations, with a regional focus on China.
 She studies the nexus between states and business, such as economic, tax, and industrial policies.
 She is especially interested in the political, coalitional, and institutional origins of economic policies, as well as the relationship between capitalism and the authoritarian state.
 Her research combines in-depth field interviews with statistical analysis and machine learning.
 Chen's articles have been published in American Journal of Political Science, Comparative Politics, International Security, International Studies Quarterly, New Political Economy, Perspectives on Politics, Politics & Society, Review of International Political Economy, The China Journal, and World Development.
 Her first book, Manipulating Globalization: The Influence of Bureaucrats on Business in China, published by Stanford University Press, explores the politics of government-business coalitions and policy implementation in China.
 Her second book project is on capitalists and authoritarian governance in China, which has won the Catalyst Award.